MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ### Add a Validation method if properties are interdependent

-If your DSC Resource has properties that can't be validated by a validation attribute because they rely on a combination of properties, add a validation method to your class-based DSC Resource.
-Call it at the beginning of your **Get**, **Test**, and **Set** methods.
+You may have a DSC Resource that has properties that must be combined to be validated.
+These properties can't be validated by a validation attribute.
+Add a validation method to your class-based DSC Resource and call it at the beginning of your **Get**, **Test**, and **Set** methods.

 For example, if your DSC Resource for managing a configuration file has the **Path** and **Extension** properties you might need to validate: